Why Is my Discharge Brown

 It is important to note that there is less discharge during pregnancy.
 With this in mind, if you notice a large amount, you should consult your gynecologist as soon as possible.

 At other times, brown discharge instead of menstrual bleeding may be associated with a hormonal imbalance in the body.
 You should keep an eye out for this sign, and see a doctor or gynecologist as soon as possible.
 This is because an alteration in hormone levels could be a result of conditions such as polycystic ovary syndrome, premature ovarian failure or endometriosis.
 In addition to darker-colored discharge, there are other signs that may alert you of any of the above conditions.
 For further information on these, see our article on What are the symptoms of polycystic ovaries.

 On the other hand, there are also cases in which such hormonal imbalances have to do with, for example, the use of birth control pills.
 This is because progesterone may lead to changes in the cervical mucous and, as a result, cause vaginal bleeding that's brown instead of a normal period.

 Perimenopause or menopause

 In the early stages of menopause, some women have a brown vaginal discharge, which indicates the end of your ovulation cycle.
 In addition to this, the decline in estrogen levels causes the entire reproductive system to slow down significantly.
-These may lead to symptoms such as sweats, hot flushes, sleep disturbances, vaginal dryness, extreme mood swings, etc. If you find yourself in this situation and want to improve your well-being, why not check out our article on How to relieve the symptoms of menopause.
+These may lead to symptoms such as sweats, hot flushes, sleep disturbances, vaginal dryness, extreme mood swings, etc.

 If this type of vaginal discharge appears during menopause, during the more advanced stages, it may be due to hormone replacement therapy.
 You should visit your gynecologist to determine the exact cause and rule out any more serious health problems.